The Arrival of the Maoris in New Zealand: Legacy

 The Arrival of the Maoris in New Zealand is considered to be one of New Zealand's most famous historical paintings.
 For a time, it represented the definitive historical basis of how Māori arrived in New Zealand, through the extent of its reproduction in other media and by being used to illustrate non-fiction works.
 For example, in 1902, it was reproduced in James Drummond's Nature in New Zealand, with the accompanying text referring to "the condition of the Maoris when they first sighted New Zealand".
 Writing a history book for children in 1924, H. J. Constable described it as a literal depiction of the arrival of the Māori people in New Zealand.
 Similarly, in 1936, it was published in the National Geographic in the same, documentary context.
-That it became to be seen as part of the historical narrative was reinforced by a subtle change in its title.
+That it came to be seen as part of the historical narrative was reinforced by a subtle change in its title.
 When first exhibited, it was titled Arrival of the Maoris in New Zealand; over time it has acquired the definitive article in its title.

 In some instances the painting has been used to depict specific ancestral canoes; for example, the canoe has been identified as showing the Tainui canoe of 1350 although Goldie's biographer, Roger Blackley, argued for a more generic depiction.
 In contrast, Davidson-Ladd argues that Goldie and Steele may have been depicting a myth associated with the Arawa canoe.
 Supposedly, the captain of that canoe kidnapped a tohunga (priest) called Ngatoro to act as his navigator.
 Ngatoro, whose wife had also been taken hostage, had planned to be on another canoe.
 On discovering his wife being threatened by the Arawa captain, Ngatoro used his powers to bring down a storm upon the canoe, damaging and forcing its prow into a whirlpool, and causing the loss of the provisions being carried.
 On hearing the fearful cries of the crew, he ceased his magic and released the canoe from the storm.
 Goldie and Steele may have been aware of this myth, since it was among many collected and published by Sir George Grey in his 1885 book Polynesian Mythology.
 This may explain the depiction of the damaged and seaweed covered appearance of the prow of the canoe in The Arrival of the Maoris in New Zealand.
 Grey was known to both men, having visited Steele at his studio and being acquainted with Goldie's father.